shermanhung/AI-Music-Test/_portfolio/portfolio-5.md

 ---
 title: "Audio Projects"
-excerpt: "This folder contains projects with code.<br/>"
+excerpt: "This folder includes audio-related projects with detailed explanations of their objectives and code implementations.<br/>"
 collection: portfolio
 ---